ploomber/sklearn-evaluation/README.md

 report_gen(tm)
 ```

-The code above will generate a report [like this.](http://htmlpreview.github.com/?https://github.com/edublancas/sklearn-model-evaluation/blob/master/examples/sample_model_report.html)
+The code above will generate a report [like this one.](http://htmlpreview.github.com/?https://github.com/edublancas/sklearn-model-evaluation/blob/master/examples/sample_model_report.html)

 Reports are self-contained, all images are included in the html file using [base64](https://en.wikipedia.org/wiki/Base64).